Kicks from the Penalty Mark

 - After all the players from each have taken a kick, the kicking order resets and may be taken in any order.

-Who is going to record the goals?
-In my opinion the Referee and the AR on the goal line are a must, this way the referee can confirm the score with the AR between kicks.
+- Know who is going to record the goals.
+The Referee and the AR on the goal line must record goals, this way the referee can confirm the score with the AR between kicks.

-Record Goals Scored: I make two columns and put the number of the player that is kicking then I circle if they make it and line out if they do not.
-If a player is successful taking a kick I point up the field to the center circle (Guide to Procedure – same for any goal scored.
+- Make two columns and put the number of the player that is kicking.
+Then, circle if they make it and line out if they do not.
+If a player is successful taking a kick, point up the field to the center circle (Guide to Procedure – same for any goal scored.
 Whistle is not required.)

-Coin flip to determine which goal to use.
-(Unless there is an obvious goal, I ask the home team to call the flip)
+- Coin flip to determine which goal to use.
+(Unless there is an obvious goal, ask the home team to call the flip).

-Coin flip to decide who kicks first.
-(I ask the visiting team to call the flip)
+- Coin flip to decide who kicks first.
+(Ask the visiting team to call the flip).

 Law 10 - Kicks from the Penalty Mark (Infraction Table)